Domestic terms and conditions

 6. Changing supplier

-6.1 This contract will end (unless clause 6.2 applies) after we have received notice from your new supplier of your change of supplier and that new supplier has registered you as its customer and has started supplying you.
-You may also end this contract by requesting that the supply is disconnected, in which case the contract will end when the supply is disconnected.
-You will still have to pay us any charges you haven’t paid prior to the contract ending.
+6.1 Your contract will end (unless clause 6.2 applies) after we have received notice from your new supplier of your change of supplier and that new supplier has registered you as its customer and has started supplying you.
+You may also end your contract by requesting that the supply is disconnected, in which case your contract will end when the supply is disconnected.
+You will still have to pay us any charges you haven’t paid prior to your contract ending.